-Coming to the net is obviously important in doubles, but when I watch USTA matches 3.0 to 4.5 level, I see a lot of people who look unsure.
+Coming to the net is obviously important in doubles, but when I watch USTA matches at the 3.0 to 4.5 level, I see a lot of people who look unsure.

 A lot of doubles players will start to move forward then move back.
 Or maybe they’ll move forward too late and without confidence.

-Below are 3 times you should always move in to the net in doubles if you’re standing back serving, returning, or stuck in a rally.
+Below are 3 times you should always move to the net in doubles whether you’re standing back serving, returning, or stuck in a rally.